igrigorik/heroku-buildpack-dart/README.md

 account.)

-Create a Heroku app with the _cedar-14_ stack, specify both this buildpack and a URL to a Dart SDK.
+Create a Heroku app with the _cedar-14_ stack, specify both this buildpack and a [URL that points to a compiled Dart SDK][download].

-The buildpack currently supports SDKs that are compiled to .zip or .tar.
+Here is a set of commands that deploys a minimal HTTP server built with Dart to Heroku:

 ```bash
 $> git clone https://github.com/igrigorik/heroku-buildpack-dart.git